How to get started with UEVR Easy Injector

 1. Ensure your PC can handle it

 VR requires rendering at a very high resolution, and the experience is sensitive to low frame rates.
 Therefore, you need a modern, powerful PC.
 Your graphics card should be particularly strong and have ample VRAM for the high resolution.
-If the game you want to play does not achieve high frame rates at high resolutions in 2D, it is unlikely to perform well in VR.
+If the game you want to play does not achieve high frame rates at high resolutions in normal flatscreen, it is unlikely to perform well in VR.

 2. Install your game